Bobobalink/Swerve-Simulator/README.md

     + `git pull` takes all of the commits on *your* github repository and copies them to your computer, *merging* all of their changes into your code
   + Additionally, you can easily get any changes that have been made on this repository (e.g. new tasks, updated simulation, etc.)
     + `git pull problems master`
+  + When you pull (from your git repository or from this repository), it will fail unless all of your local changes have been commited
+    + Check this by running `git status`, make sure it says "working directory clean"

 - Now we can set up the development environment and finally run the code!